ory/hydra/sdk/js/swagger/docs/AdminApi.md

 <a name="rejectLoginRequest"></a>
 # **rejectLoginRequest**
-> CompletedRequest rejectLoginRequest(challenge, opts)
+> CompletedRequest rejectLoginRequest(loginChallenge, opts)

 Reject a login request

-When an authorization code, hybrid, or implicit OAuth 2.0 Flow is initiated, ORY Hydra asks the login provider (sometimes called \&quot;identity provider\&quot;) to authenticate the subject and then tell ORY Hydra now about it.
-The login provider is an web-app you write and host, and it must be able to authenticate (\&quot;show the subject a login screen\&quot;) a subject (in OAuth2 the proper name for subject is \&quot;resource owner\&quot;).
-The authentication challenge is appended to the login provider URL to which the subject&#39;s user-agent (browser) is redirected to.
+When an authorization code, hybrid, or implicit OAuth 2.0 Flow is initiated, ORY Hydra asks the login provider (sometimes called \&quot;identity provider\&quot;) to authenticate the user and then tell ORY Hydra now about it.
+The login provider is an web-app you write and host, and it must be able to authenticate (\&quot;show the user a login screen\&quot;) a user (in OAuth2 the proper name for user is \&quot;resource owner\&quot;).
+The authentication challenge is appended to the login provider URL to which the user&#39;s user-agent (browser) is redirected to.
 The login provider uses that challenge to fetch information on the OAuth2 request and then accept or reject the requested authentication process.
-This endpoint tells ORY Hydra that the subject has not authenticated and includes a reason why the authentication was be denied.
+This endpoint tells ORY Hydra that the user has not authenticated and includes a reason why the authentication was be denied.
 The response contains a redirect URL which the login provider should redirect the user-agent to.

 ### Example
 ```javascript